Asian Football Confederation Logo PNG

 The organization was modernized in the 1990s.
 Refereeing systems were revamped, competition rules were updated, and commercialization efforts grew.
 A significant milestone was the introduction of the Women’s Asian Cup in 1993, which boosted the growth of women’s soccer.

-From 2010 to 2020, World Cup qualification system improvements, increased prize money, and expanded development programs supported soccer growth across member nations.
-In 2016, Sheikh Salman bin Ibrahim Al Khalifa was elected president, signaling a renewed commitment to modernization.
+From 2010 to 2020, improvements to the World Cup qualification system, increased prize money, and expanded development programs all contributed to soccer’s growth across member nations.
+In 2016, Sheik Salman bin Ibrahim Al Khalifa was elected president, signaling a renewed commitment to modernization.

 By 2023, the confederation had grown to include 47 full members, making it one of the largest soccer organizations globally.
 A continued focus on competition quality, infrastructure development, and raising the global profile of Asian soccer has highlighted its achievements.
 Successes on the international stage, including World Cup appearances, underscored nearly seven decades of progress.